ArindamK92/DynamicSSSPv2/README.md

 Original graph (3 col):
 node1 node2 edge_weight
+graph should be undirected.
+If 'a b W' is part of the graph file, then 'b a W' should not be included in the graph file.

 SSSP (3 col):
 node parent distance

 change edges file (4 col):
 node1 node2 edge_weight inst_status
+edges are considered as undirected edges.

 inst_status can be 0(for deletion) or 1(for insertion)